rikonaka/pistol-rs/README.md

 +--------------------------+------+------+--------------------------+
 ```

-According to the nmap [documentation](https://nmap.org/book/osdetect-guess.html#osdetect-guess-ipv6), the `novelty` value must be less than `15` for the probe result to be meaningful, so when this value is greater than `15`, an empty list is returned.
+According to the nmap [documentation](https://nmap.org/book/osdetect-guess.html#osdetect-guess-ipv6), the `novelty` value (third column in the table) must be less than `15` for the probe result to be meaningful, so when this value is greater than `15`, an empty list is returned.
 Same when the two highest OS classes have scores that differ by less than `10%`, the classification is considered ambiguous and not a successful match.

 ### 3. Remote Service Detect Example